VincentToups/shadchen-el/README.md

 If any of the patterns are a more complex pattern, then, starting from the left-most pattern, the shortest substring matching the first pattern is matched, ad then matching proceeds on the subsequent patterns and the unmatched part of the string.
+If this fails, a longer initial match is searched for.
 Eg:

     (match "bobcatdog"
      ((concat